Proper Display of the US Flag Also known as "Flag Etiquette" Excerpted from The Flag Code of The United States

 of another nation in time of peace.

-12. AT PODIUM or ON STAGE - When
+12. AT PODIUM or ON STAGE (This and #8 are the most common errors when displaying the US flag.) - When

 displayed from a staff in a church or public auditorium, the US flag should hold the position of superior prominence, in